anyahush/surf-the-wave/README.md

 * The shopping basket page modified code from [Surfdome](https://www.surfdome.com/).
 * The box shadow used for the blog comments section was modified from [CSS Tricks](https://css-tricks.com/almanac/properties/b/box-shadow/#aa-inner-shadow).
 * The navbar pill layout and accompanying JavaScript in the user profile was used from [GymFit](https://github.com/nlenno1/gym-fit-MS4).
+* The quantity dropdown selector on product detail and basket pages modified from Boutique Ado and [Batch Coffee](https://github.com/fayskerritt/batch-coffee).

 ### Media